adhdproject/adhdproject.github.io/Tools/Lockdown.md

 Example 2: Triggering the failsafe
 ----------------------------------

-In the event of an emergency, as long as everything is configured correctly;
-and actively running.
-All you need to do to trigger the failsafe is email the panic phrase you set, to the email you configured the script to listen on.
+In the event of an emergency, as long as everything is configured correctly and actively running, all you need to do to trigger the failsafe is email the panic phrase you set to the email address you configured the script to listen on with the subject line "panic" (not case sensitive).
+A browser will open and it will automatically change the passwords in front of your eyes.

 It's that easy.